ESO Edinburgh Stroke Research Workshop

 How much does the course cost?

-The course costs only £250 for the Workshop, 3 nights’ accommodation and the course dinner.
+The course this year costs £250 which includes 3 nights’ accommodation & course dinner.

 Endorsed by the European Stroke Organisation

 This meeting is endorsed and funded by the European Stroke Organisation.
 It is open to all who are interested in cerebrovascular diseases.